 In 1974 she developed POETRY IN PUBLIC PLACES, as a special project of AISS which placed one poem per month in 1200 buses throughout the state of New York.
-This continued for 5ive years, won many awards and inspired similar projects around the country.
+This continued for five years, won many awards, and inspired similar projects around the country.

-Gillis opened SOUNDSCAPE, the first multi-cultural music performance space in New York City, which she programmed and directed from 1979 – 1984.
+Gillis opened Soundscape, the first multi-cultural music performance space in New York City, which she programmed and directed from 1979 to 1984.

 She produced and developed the career of the great Cuban percussionist, Daniel Ponce who performed regularly at SOUNDSCAPE.

 Nine LIVE FROM SOUNDSCAPE CD’s have been released on the DIW label and distributed worldwide.
-In 1994, Bob Blumenthal of CD Review wrote about the 1981 Interpretations of Monk concert: “This magnificent afternoon and evening of music was the inspired conception of SOUNDSCAPE producer Verna Gillis.
-It took nearly 13 years to see commercial release, but now we have the concert in its entirety, and as a tribute to Monk it is untouchable.”
+In 1994, Bob Blumenthal of CD Review wrote about the 1981 Interpretations of Monk concert: “This magnificent afternoon and evening of music were the inspired conception of Soundscape producer Verna Gillis.
+It took nearly thirteen years to see a commercial release, but now we have the concert in its entirety, and as a tribute to Monk it is untouchable.”